euchch/dyHungryCat/readme.md

 ## Acknowledgments

-Thank you, Dynamic leads for concidering me for a position in your company.
+Thank you, Dynamic yield for concidering me for a position in your company.
+Thank you for this interesting excersise, it was surprizingly frustarating as it was fun but I did enjoy lerearning and dealing with things I've never dealt with before
 Thank you, Whoever you are for surviving, possibly enjoying, reading all the way to here.
-Thank you for this interesting excersise, it was surprizingly frustarating as it was fun but I did enjoy lerearning and dealing with things I've never dealt with before